julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-#### Wednesday, July 02, 2025.
+#### Thursday, July 03, 2025.
 Quote of the day:

-> "You will never do anything in this world without courage.
-It is the greatest quality of the mind next to honor." - Aristotle
+> "No change in musical style will survive unless it is accompanied by a change in clothing style.
+Rock is to dress up to." - Frank Zappa